ReactiveX/rxjs-advent-2018/06/readme.md

 Data: quux
 ```

 Let's get a little bit more advanced where we want to completely convert an `EventEmitter` to an Observable, where we can capture not only the 'data' event, but also react to the 'error' and 'close' events as well.
 We would need a way to throw the error if an error happens in the 'error' event.
-We can merge these twp streams together using the `merge` operation which creates a single observable which encompasses all two events.
+We can merge these two streams together using the `merge` operation which creates a single observable which encompasses all two events.

 ```typescript
 import { EventEmitter } from 'events';